SwissLife-OSS/squadron-docs/docs/mongodb-getstarted.md

 ```

 ## Access:
-Inject the provided resource into your test class constructor:
+Inject the MongoResource into your test class constructor:

 ```csharp
 public class AccountRepositoryTests